ansonl/ansonl.github.io/_posts/2021-03-02-ms-teams-deauth-bug.md

 _Click above image for video version of PoC screen recording._

-This behavior can be viewed in the iOS Microsoft Teams app on at least version 2.2.1.
+This behavior can be viewed in the iOS Microsoft Teams app on at least version 2.3.1 (tested working on 03MAR21).
 I have not tested this on the equivalent Android Teams app.
 Steps to access user data after your login expires are below:

 1. Login to MS Teams account under an organization with a relogin (refresh token) expiration time of N. (Ex: Max lifetime of refresh token of 18 hours) MS Teams may be set to use a authentication method similar to [OAuth 2.0](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2).